 In order to not fail your online experiment, it’s important to follow the specified guidelines and to patiently go through the list of actions that should occur to end up with a well-prepared and executed A/B experiment.
-Following will be presented common problems and pitfalls of A/B testing that is made frequently with their corresponding solutions.
+The following will be presented common problems and pitfalls of A/B testing that are made frequently with their corresponding solutions.

 The reason why one needs to control for these effects is that assigning units to treatments at random tends to mitigate confounding, which makes effects due to factors other than the treatment appear to result from the treatment.
 So, confounding effects threaten the Internal Validity of your A/B experiment.
 The following solutions might help you to avoid this problem.

 One of the fundamental assumptions of A/B testing is that your sample needs to be unbiased and every type of user needs to have an equal probability to be included in that sample.
 If by some error, you have excluded a specific part of the population. (e.g. sampling for the average weight of the USA by only sampling one state: last time example about education) then we call this a Selection Bias.

 To check whether your sample is biased while knowing the true population distribution, you create B bootstrapped samples from your sample and draw the distribution of sampling means.
 If this distribution is not centered around the true population mean then your sample is biased and you should use more solid sampling techniques to randomly sample an unbiased sample.

 This problem relates to the way one measures the impact of the treatment (a new version of the product or a feature).
 Are you systematically making errors when measuring it?
 This type of error always affects measurements by the same amount or by the same proportion, given that a reading is taken the same way each time, hence it is predictable.
 Unlike random error which mainly affects the precision of the estimation results, the systematic error affects the accuracy of the results.